technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 In this hands-on lab you will:

-1. Extract (historical) Sales Orders from SAP S/4HANA using Azure Synapse Analytics pipelines
+1. **Extract** (historical) Sales Orders from SAP S/4HANA using Azure Synapse Analytics pipelines

-2. Extract historical payments from a non-SAP system, in this example Cosmos DB using Azure Synapse Analytics pipelines
+2. **Extract** historical payments from a non-SAP system, in this case Cosmos DB using Azure Synapse Analytics pipelines

-3. Visualize the extracted Sales Orders and invoice data with Power BI
+3. **Visualize** the extracted Sales Orders and invoice data with Power BI

-4. Predict incoming cash flow for Sales Orders using Azure Machine Learning
+4. **Predict** incoming cash flow for Sales Orders using Azure Machine Learning

-5. Trigger actions in SAP based on insights gained from the prediction
+5. **Trigger actions** in SAP based on insights gained from the prediction model

 ## Overview

 When customers buy goods, the corresponding payments are not completed immediately.
 Some customers will pay directly while other customers will pay at the end of their payment terms.
 This makes it difficult for companies to predict the incoming cashflow.
-In this simplified exercise, Azure tooling is used to predict the incoming cashflow.
+In this lab, Azure tooling is used to predict the incoming cashflow.
 To predict cash flow, historical Sales Orders and payments data is required.
 Contoso Retail also needs a way to flag risky customers in the SAP system whose payments tend to arrive late.

 ## Solution architecture